fraddy-oliveira/my-burger-backend/README.md

+# Note: This repository is archived because all API endpoints are moved to [Burger App](https://github.com/fraddy-oliveira/my-burger).
+Now `Burge App` will host frontend and backend API.

 # My Burger Backend

 This project serves as a backend for [my-burger](https://github.com/fraddy-oliveira/my-burger) app.
 It provides APIs for my-burger app to fetch resources from realtime database on firebase.